dstrekelj/khatalogue/Articles/01_introduction.md

 All of the above options are optional, as they have default values to fall back on.

 Along with the configuration, the context is also given a callback function to be executed when the initial set up finishes.

-With the above in mind, a simple Kha project can be boiled down to the following:
+With that in mind, a simple Kha project can be boiled down to the following:

 ```haxe
 class Main {